Virtually all of my publications are listed at my Google Scholar page.

 I worked at the Max Planck Institute as a postdoc (1993-1994) and then a Senior Researcher in Levinson's group (1994-2003).
 Throughout my stay at the Institute, I was the leader of the Gesture Project, one of the research foci of the Institute.
 I was a Senior Lecturer at the Dept. of Experimental Psychology in the University of Bristol (2003-2006), and a Reader at the School of Psychology in the University of Birmingham (2006-2013).
 I have been in the current position (Professor of Psychology of Language) since 2013.

 I am a member of NSF funded Spatial Intelligence and Learning Center.
-I lead the Gesture Project at Max Planck Institute for Psycholinguistics (1993-2003), which layed a foundation for the Nijmegen Gesture Centre.
+I founded and lead the Gesture Project at Max Planck Institute for Psycholinguistics (1993-2003), which layed a foundation for the Nijmegen Gesture Centre.
 I was the President for the International Society for Gesture Studies (2012-2014).
 I am the main editor for the journal, GESTURE (2017-).
 I have served as a founding member of the Race Chater Mark Working Group for the University of Warwick (2015-2017).